CulturesSupports/CulturesSupports/Readme.md

 --------

-ask about our code chat to develop dependensies for libraries
+ask about our code chat to develop  dependencies in json  for libraries

+it will run easier with npm run commands
 --------

 Use dependencies inside Json to Install apps and run updates